ros2/ros2_documentation/source/Tutorials/Sync-Vs-Async.rst

 This guide is intended to warn users of the risks associated with the Python synchronous service client ``call()`` API.
 It is very easy to mistakenly cause deadlock when calling services synchronously, so we do not recommend using ``call()``.
-There are no apparent benefits to using sync calls that outweigh the risk.

 We provide an example on how to use ``call()`` correctly for experienced users who wish to use synchronous calls and are aware of the pitfalls.
 We also highlight possible scenarios for deadlock that accompany it.